zestylife/EuNet/README.md

 Produced based on .Net Standard 2.0, multiplatform supported(Windows, Linux, Android, iOS, etc.), and is optimized for .Net Core-based servers and Unity3D-based clients.

+RPC(Remote procedure call) can be used to call remote functions and receive return values.
+There is no overhead as it serializes at high speed and calls remote functions.
+Work efficiency increases as there is no work to create a message every time.

 ## See [EuNet-Starter](https://github.com/zestylife/EuNet-Starter) for an example

 ![image](https://github.com/zestylife/EuNet/blob/main/doc/images/Network.png?raw=true)